 MSM in a nutshell

-What is MSM in
+What is being researched about MSM

 When to use MSM and when not to use it